a16z/a16z-contracts/PrOb/licenses/CBE-Commercial.md

 Ti=“CAN’T BE EVIL” NFT LICENSE<br>NON-EXCLUSIVE COMMERCIAL RIGHTS (“CBE-COMMERCIAL”)

-Note=Most of the document comes from ECR.
-These are overrides that make ECR into NECR.
+Note=Most of the document comes from CBE-Exclusive.
+These are overrides that make CBE-Exclusive into CBE-Commercial.

 Note=makes the license non-exclusive (Grant.License.sec):